go-vela/site/content/tour/environment.md

 To define environment variables scoped to a step you can add an `environment:` YAML tag.

-Every step's environment is isolated to each individual step.
-All platform variables get injected with a custom `VELA_` pattern to each step.
+Every step's environment is isolated to each individual step and all platform variables get injected with a custom `VELA_` prefix pattern.

-You should be aware `${variable}` expressions are subject to pre-processing.
-If you want to avoid this behavior you can escape your expressions to avoid the pre-processor to evaluations.

 Vela does import a library to provide partial string operations.
 You can be use the functions to manipulate string values prior to substitution.

+With this substitution you should be aware `${variable}` expressions are subject to pre-processing.
+If you want to avoid this behavior you can escape your expressions to avoid the pre-processor evaluations.

 <!-- section break -->